espressif/vscode-esp-idf-extension/docs/COVERAGE.md

 Your ESP-IDF project should be configured to generate gcda/gcno coverage files using gcov as shown in [GCOV Code coverage](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#gcov-source-code-coverage).
 Please take a look at the [ESP-IDF gcov example](https://github.com/espressif/esp-idf/tree/master/examples/system/gcov) as example project.

 This extension requires `gcovr` to generate JSON and HTML reports from generated files.
-This is installed as part of this extension ESP-IDF Debug Adapter Python requirements when following the **ESP-IDF: Configure ESP-IDF extension** command.
+This is installed as part of this extension [SETUP](./SETUP.md).
-Please take a look at [SETUP](./SETUP.md) for more information.

-Make sure you had properly configure xtensa toolchain in `idf.customExtraPaths` or in your environment variable PATH since the gcov executable used is `xtensa-esp32-elf-gcov` (or the corresponding gcov for your IDF_TARGET) and `gcovr` exists in the same directory as your `${idf.pythonBinPath}` path.
+Make sure you had properly configure the toolchain in `idf.customExtraPaths` or in your environment variable PATH since the gcov executable used is `{TOOLCHAIN_PREFIX}-gcov` (replacing TOOLCHAIN_PREFIX for your IDF_TARGET toolchain prefix) and `gcovr` exists in the same directory as your `${idf.pythonBinPath}` path.

 ## Editor Coverage